-- Identify the pre-suasive mind-set you would like an influence target to be in before receiving your related message, and then
+- Identify the pre-suasive mindset you would like an influence target to be in before receiving your related message

-- Boost the persuasiveness of your request by incorporating into it one or more of the six universal principles honestly available to you in the situation.
+- Then boost the persuasiveness of your request by incorporating into it one or more of the six universal principles honestly available to you in the situation.

 In sum, we are confident that, by employing scientific evidence regarding what one should put into the moment before a message and on what one should put into the message itself, communicators will experience a notable increase in success.